catamphetamine/libphonenumber-js/README.md

 ## Customizing metadata

+This library comes prepackaged with three flavours of metadata

+* `metadata.full.json` — contains everything, including all regular expressions for precise phone number validation and getting phone number type, but weighs `130 KiloBytes`.
+* `metadata.min.json` — (default) the minimal one, doesn't contain regular expressions for precise phone number validation and getting phone number type, weighs `70 KiloBytes`.
+* `metadata.mobile.json` — contains regular expressions for precise **mobile** phone number validation, weighs `100 KiloBytes`.

-If only a specific set of countries is needed in a project, and a developer really wants to reduce the resulting bundle size, say, by 50 KiloBytes, then he can generate custom metadata and pass it as an extra argument to this library's functions.
-Or, say, if a developer wants to use the complete metadata (which is about 200 KiloBytes) for precise phone number validation then he can also generate such complete metadata set.
+Furthermore, if only a specific set of countries is needed in a project, and a developer really wants to reduce the resulting bundle size, say, by 50 KiloBytes (even when including all regular expressions for precise phone number validation and getting phone number type), then he can generate such custom metadata and pass it as an extra argument to this library's functions.

 First, add metadata generation script to **your project's** `package.json`